ETCLabs/RDMnet/README.md

 The current prototypes are mostly compliant with the current standard version, with a few exceptions:

-* The Broker and Controller have no RDM responder functionality and do not implement LLRP Targets
+* The Broker has no RDM responder functionality and does not implement an LLRP Target
 * EPT is not implemented
 * IPv6 is not implemented
-* Device and Fakeway do not support all required RDM PIDs
+* The "Request Dynamic UID Assignment" and "Fetch Dynamic UID Assignment List" Broker messages are not yet implemented

 Other key items on the `TODO` list include: